MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plugin-wsl.md

 ## Troubleshooting

-1. healthcheck.exe shows the output: WSLService is not running.
-Launch with ‘wsl’ command in PowerShell and rerun health check
+1. The command `healthcheck.exe` shows the output, "WSLService is not running.
+Launch with ‘wsl’ command in PowerShell and rerun health check."

    :::image type="content" source="media/mdeplugin-wsl/powershell-output.png" alt-text="Screenshot showing PowerShell output.":::

-2. If the above error occurs, take the following steps:
+2. If the previously mentioned error occurs, take the following steps:

    1. Open a terminal instance and run the command `wsl`.